lukemurraynz/drasi.containerapps.pot/docs/production-scale-architecture.md

 ### 3. State strategy

+- Tier 1 local ephemeral state (`emptyDir`)
+    - Use for replay buffers, temporary joins, and short-lived worker scratch data.
+    - Treat as disposable on restart.
+- Tier 2 shared ephemeral cache (Redis)
+    - Use for dedupe keys, hot read caching, and rebalance hints.
+    - Require TTL and bounded memory policy.
-- Authoritative state
+- Tier 3 authoritative durable state (PostgreSQL)
-    - Checkpoints, partition ownership, and replay metadata in PostgreSQL.
+    - Store checkpoints, partition ownership, lease metadata, and replay control metadata.
-- Worker-local durable snapshot
-    - Optional local `redb` file for fast resume of owned partitions.
-- Redis
-    - Cache, dedupe acceleration, and hot-path ephemeral state only.
+    - Use as the only commit authority for correctness-critical decisions.

+### 3.1 Write authority rules

+- Only PostgreSQL can advance authoritative checkpoints and ownership epochs.
+- Redis and `emptyDir` can accelerate reads and recomputation, but cannot commit authority state.
+- Worker restart must recover from PostgreSQL checkpoint state, not from cache state.

 Do not use a shared multi-writer file as the single source of truth.